elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

-# Logging to elmah.io from C\#
+# Logging to elmah.io from C\# and console applications

 [TOC]

-If you need to log to elmah.io and you cannot use one of the integration we provide, logging through the [Elmah.Io.Client](https://www.nuget.org/packages/Elmah.Io.Client/) NuGet package is dead simple.
+If you need to log to elmah.io and you cannot use one of the integrations we provide, logging through the [Elmah.Io.Client](https://www.nuget.org/packages/Elmah.Io.Client/) NuGet package is dead simple.

 To start logging, install the `Elmah.Io.Client` package: